kharedev247/kharedev247/README.md

 - 👋 Hi, I’m @kharedev247
 - 👀 I’m interested in developing solution and contributing on full stack
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning ??
-- 💞️ I’m looking to collaborate on NodeJS, .Net Tech Stack
+- 💞️ I’m looking to collaborate on NodeJS, .Net Tech Stack, Python

 <!---
 kharedev247/kharedev247 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.